Ryder-Robots/rr_mousebot_bringup/CONSTRUCTION.md

 ---

-### OrcaSlicer Profile Template
+### Elegoo Slicer Profile Template

-Create a custom PETG profile in OrcaSlicer with these settings:
+Create a custom PETG profile in Elegoo Slicer with these settings:

 ```
 Filament: PETG